Accelerating Eigenvalue Dataset Generation via Chebyshev Subspace Filter: Preliminaries

 \subsection{Discretization of Eigenvalue Problem}

-Our main focus is on solving the matrix eigenvalue problem, the most time-consuming part of eigenvalue data generation.
-As shown in Figure~\ref{fig:images} (left), these problems are typically solved by numerical discretization methods such as FDM~\citep{strikwerda2004finite, leveque2002finite}.
+\rebuttal{This section outlines the discretization of operator eigenvalue problems into matrix form.
+Our method focuses on solving these matrix problems, which is the most time-consuming step in generating the required eigenvalue datasets.} As shown in Figure~\ref{fig:images} (left), these problems are typically solved by numerical discretization methods such as FDM~\citep{strikwerda2004finite, leveque2002finite}.
 These discretization techniques embed the infinite-dimensional Hilbert space of operators into an appropriate finite-dimensional space, thereby transforming operator eigenvalue problems into matrix eigenvalue problems.
 We provide a simple example to clarify the discussed processes.
 A detailed process can be found in Appendix~\ref{FDM example}.
 Specifically, we discuss the case that uses FDM to solve the eigenvalue problem of the two-dimensional Poisson operator, transforming it into a matrix eigenvalue problem:

 We map the problem onto a \(2 \times 2\) grid (i.e., \( N_x = N_y = 2 \) and \( \Delta x = \Delta y \)), where both the variable \(u_{i,j}\) and the coefficients \(k_{i,j}\) follow a row-major order.
 This setup facilitates the derivation of the matrix eigenvalue equation: